 Because minutes are considered to be a true and accurate record of meetings of the board and can be used as legal evidence of actions of the board, it is very important to keep minutes that are clear, free of harmful and excessive information, and signed and verified in a timely manner to ensure that the minutes always reflect the true intentions of the board.

-B. Resolutions.
 A resolution is an action taken by the board of directors which applies to a single act (as opposed to bylaws which are the rules that govern an organization and regulate its affairs).
-If a resolution conflicts with a bylaw, the bylaw prevails unless amended or repealed (a process which can be done through a resolution).
+If a resolution conflicts with a bylaw, the bylaw prevails unless amended or repealed (a process that can be done through a resolution).
 Although resolutions are not required by law, they are an important action for boards to take.
 Resolutions are the best way to revoke action taken by a previous resolution.
 If a resolution is clear and concise, it can minimize future misunderstandings between board members and the organization as a whole.
 A resolution is proposed by a motion, made and seconded, that the resolution be adopted.

 There is no formal rule to govern when a resolution should be made; however, there are some circumstances when a resolution is the most appropriate course of action.
 These include: